 Wearing socks to bed increases blood circulation to your feet.
 This, in turn, speeds up the rate at which your core temperature drops.
 Your extremities – feet, hands, and ears – are the places you lose heat fastest.
 So, anything that speeds up blood flow to these areas will help you lower your body temperature.
 And with a low core temperature being imperative for sleep, wearing socks in bed can help you nod off easier than if you weren’t wearing any.

 Read on for a full list of the advantages and disadvantages of wearing socks in bed.

-By increasing blood flow to the feet, wearing socks helps to improve your circulation.
+By increasing blood flow to the feet, sleeping with socks on helps to improve your circulation.
 Good circulation ensures a healthy blood and oxygen flow, allowing your muscles, lungs and heart to work efficiently.

 As the name suggests, thermoregulation refers to the way our bodies control their own temperature.
 To ensure we don’t fall victim to changing temperatures – think heated trains on cold days – our bodies respond to the environment to ensure we remain an optimum temperature.